 Ageing is a natural process and with it comes the tell-tale signs; grey hair, wrinkled skin, memory loss, impaired immunity and bad joints.
 Ageing also increases your risk of developing heart problems and even cancer.
 But there are some biological mechanisms that make us age faster than normal; for example, oxidative damage and glycation.
+Explore the role of antioxidants in healthy ageing.

 While we can never entirely turn back the clock, we can still do a lot to prevent premature ageing and live a longer, healthier life.
 That’s where antioxidants help.
 Their claim to fame?
 Antioxidants soak up free radicals known to cause oxidative stress and chronic inflammation – associated with early ageing and resulting poor health.